Graduate Global Ties

 GGT mentors are returning graduate and professional (domestic and international) students who are interested in serving the Pitt community.
 Mentors play an important role in supporting students by offering encouragement, helping students to make connections, and answering important questions.
 Each mentor is paired with at least one mentee for the academic year based on similar academic interests and backgrounds.

-Mentor Requirements: GGT mentors should be a current graduate or professional student at the University of Pittsburgh.
-Peer mentors are expected to commit to the program for one academic year, touch base with mentee(s) monthly, complete two hours of asynchronous training, and attend at least two social events sponsored by the GGT team.
+Mentor Requirements: GGT mentors should be a current enrolled graduate or professional student at the University of Pittsburgh.
+Peer mentors are expected to:

 Sign up to be a GGT mentor!